The Rectal Revolution is Here!

 Jim Pickett, Chair of the International Rectal Microbicide Advocates (IRMA) and Director of Prevention Advocacy and Gay Men’s Health at AIDS Foundation of Chicago

 Rig Rush, community activist and former Microbicide Trials Network study participant

 Dana Van Gorder, Executive Director of Project Inform

 The Microbicide Trials Network (MTN) is a U.S. National Institutes of Health-funded worldwide collaborative clinical trials network focused on preventing the sexual transmission of HIV.

-The MTN is preparing to launch the first phase II clinical trial of a rectal microbicide, MTN-017, of which Bridge HIV is one research site.
-MTN-017 will enroll approximately 186 healthy, sexually-active men and transgender women who have sex with men from 8 sites on 4 continents to study the safety and acceptability of rectally-applied tenofovir gel.
+MTN-017 was the first phase II clinical trial of a rectal microbicide.
+The study enrolled 195 men who have sex with men from 8 clinical research sites on 4 continents to study the safety and acceptability of a rectally-applied tenofovir gel.

 UPDATE: Learn more about the results of MTN-017: International Study Finds High Levels of Adherence to Use of Rectal Microbicide Gel